-Before your surgery, you will likely undergo several weeks of physical therapy.
-The goal before surgery is to reduce pain and swelling, restore your knee's full range of motion and strengthen muscles.
-People who go into surgery with a stiff, swollen knee often have poor healing and don't regain full range of motion after surgery.
+Before your surgery, you'll likely undergo several weeks of physical therapy.
+The goal before surgery is to reduce pain and swelling, restore your knee's full range of motion, and strengthen muscles.
+People who go into surgery with a stiff, swollen knee may not regain full range of motion after surgery.

 Food and medications

-Share with your surgeon a list of any medications, herbal medicines or dietary supplements you take regularly.
+Tell your surgeon about any medications or dietary supplements you take.
 If you regularly take aspirin or other blood-thinning medications, your doctor may ask you to stop taking these types of drugs for at least a week before surgery to reduce your risk of bleeding.

 Follow your doctor's instructions about when to stop eating, drinking and taking any other medication the night before your surgery.